open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > Why did you choose these platforms?

 {{< expand "Show answer">}}
-GitHub is an easy one - because that's an easy to use and universal documentation and version control platform.
-Zenodo, for the same reasons, in terms of documentation release.
+I choose GitHub because that's easy and universal tool.
+It provides the version control system.
+I choose Zenodo because I wanted to have an independent platform to store notes a get a DOI for further referencing.

 {{< /expand >}}
 > Were there any barriers in using these platforms?